Corinth Rift Laboratory - Distributed Temperature and Strain Sensor (DTSS) on fibers

 Description:

 Corinth Rift Laboratory is an EPOS Near Fault Observatory (NFO), developed under a French-Greek collaboration.
 It monitors the fastest opening rift in the Euro-Mediterranean region with several M>6 earthquakes per century.
 With more than 60 instruments (seismometers, GNSS, strainmeters, tide gauges, meteorological), it is possible to track and interpret the dynamics of the seismicity and the deformation related to fluid pressurization and circulation at depth.
 Thanks to frequent earthquake swarms, lasting days to months, it has been discovered that some faults exhibit dual behaviour, with transient creep and pore pressure diffusion.
 Most data and products from CRL are distributed through EPOS.
-In addition, new instrumentation is planned at CRL, with additional monitoring by fiber optic systems (DAS, BOTDR, innovative strainmeters and electrometers) and high frequency GNSS.
+In addition, new instrumentation is planned at CRL, with additional monitoring by fiber optic systems (DAS, DTSS, innovative strainmeters and electrometers) and high frequency GNSS.

 Services offered:

-The experiments will provide infrastructure for hosting experimental GNSS instruments (e.g., low cost, high frequency, multi-constellation) collocated with the existing CRL network of geodetic-grade GNSS receivers, part of them being high-rate, with the objective to extend the applications of GNNS, consider lower cost measuring solutions, and simultaneously decrease the detection level.
 The TA measurements can be jointly used and validated by the existing CRL network.
 The experiments can have objectives in the field of geodesy, seismology as well as atmospheric (both tropospheric and ionospheric) and meteorological studies.
 Those experiments will provide a unique opportunity to investigate seismic/aseismic coupling, seismicity, and the associated role of fluids.

 Modality of access: